-The successful candidate is expected to have a solid background in astroparticle physics, fabrication and operation of low-temperature calorimeters and testing of detectors in low-background environments.
-Having experience in cryogenics is an asset.
+The successful candidate is expected to have a solid background in one or more of the following areas: astroparticle physics, nuclear physics, low temperature physics, fabrication and operation of low-temperature calorimeters.
+Strong interest in experimental works and having experience in cryogenic technique is an asset.

-The candidate is expected to take a major role in detector development and will participate in the installation, commissioning and operation of the COSINUS facility at LNGS and in tests and characterization runs of COSINUS detectors both at MPP and LNGS.
+The candidate is expected to take a major role in detector development and detector design and will participate in the installation, commissioning and operation of the COSINUS cryogenic facility at LNGS and in test- and characterization runs of COSINUS detectors operated in dilution refrigerators both at MPP and LNGS.

 Salary and benefits are according to the German public service pay scale (TVöD Bund).
-The position is limited to a period of initially three years, with a possible extension of two more years.
+The position is limited to a period of initially two years, with the possibility of prolongation.

+The Max Planck Society strives for gender equality and diversity.
 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
-Furthermore, the Max Planck Society seeks to increase the number of women in areas where they are underrepresented and therefore explicitly encourages women to apply.
+Furthermore, the Max Planck Society seeks to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.

 Föhringer Ring 6

 The Max Planck Institute for Physics collects and stores personal data that you send for your application.
 Further information on the data collected can be found at https://www.mpp.mpg.de/en/studying-and-working/jobs/data-protection-statement-for-job-applications/